Composition Design of Shape Memory Ceramics based on Gaussian Processes: Introduction

-Similarly, the design criteria proposed by Pang et al. \cite{Pang2022} are applied to compositions having new dopants to check its universality to search for low hysteresis ceramics.
-One possible dopant candidate is Erbium oxide (Er$_2$O$_3$), which, when added to Zirconia, is known to reduce the tetragonality \cite{Sui2019} of the austenite phase.
-Reducing the tetragonality of the austenite phase towards a cubic crystal structure offers more degrees of freedom during transformation.
+The design criteria proposed in the literature should ideally be universally applicable to any new composition having dopants that are never explored before.
+In this study, we dope Zirconia with new dopants and design potential compositions that could reduce thermal hysteresis in SMCs based on the design criteria.
+Dopants that reduce the tetragonality of the austenite phase towards a cubic crystal structure offer more degrees of freedom during transformation.
 This is because the phase transformation from the cubic to the monoclinic crystal structure has 24 variants of martensite, compared to only having 12 variants of martensite for the phase transformation from the tetragonal to monoclinic.
 The availability of more variants in the cubic to monoclinic phase transformation makes this transformation more flexible, allowing them to accommodate high strain during transformation.
-Therefore, reducing the tetragonality of the austenite phase might lead to a low hysteresis SMC.
-We fabricate compositions in which Zirconia is doped with Erbium oxide, and search for a sample in the compositional space that satisfies the design criteria proposed by Pang, to search for a low hysteresis sample. \\
+Hence, reducing the tetragonality of the austenite phase might lead to a low hysteresis SMC.
+One possible dopant candidate is Erbia (Er$_2$O$_3$), which, when added to Zirconia, is known to reduce the tetragonality \cite{Sui2019} of the austenite phase.
+Therefore, we search for new samples in the compositional space of Erbia-doped Zirconia to check the universality of the design criteria.\\